Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 ### Suspending / Enabling credentials

-1. As a catalog manager, navigate to *Amplify Central > Marketplace > Credentials* to view all credentials associated to the product(s) owned by your team.
+1. As a Catalog Manager, navigate to *Amplify Central > Marketplace > Credentials* to view all credentials associated to the product(s) owned by your team.
 2. Filer the credential list by state (Active / Inactive) and/or provisioning state (Pending / Success / Error) and/or team.
 Each credential displays its name, state, expiration date if any, application name, owner name, the organization and team of the owner.
 3. Click on the credential name to open the credential details.
 4. Enter a reason.

-Once the reason is entered, the catalog manager can:
+Once the reason is entered, the Catalog Manager can:

 * Click **Suspend** to suspend an active credential.
 The credential status will become Inactive.
 * Click **Enable** to enable a suspended credential.
 The credential status will become Active and a new expiration date will be set if enforced by the Discovery Agent.